 If you want to know more about the Amsterdam Light Festival, read my article on the topic, which includes the various tours you can take and the history behind the very recent festival!

 🎈Dolomiti Balloon Festival in Italy 🇮🇹

 For a week, balloonists from all over Europe flock over Dobbiaco to celebrate the Dolomiti Balloon Festival.
-It is already quite spectacular, as you see an ascension of several hot air balloons.
+It is spectacular, as you see an ascension of several hot air balloons.

 👑👑👑Three Kings’ Parade in various cities across Spain 🇪🇸

 The Three Kings’ Day, or Día de los Reyes, is celebrated in many cities across the world.
 According to the book of Matthew in the Bible, January 6 marks the day on the Christian calendar when the 3 Magi brought gifts to baby Jesus.

 But the day before is when the festivities and parades happen to represent the journey the three kings made on camel to Bethlehem.
 On January 5, Spaniards and tourists across Spain are on the streets to celebrate this wonderful parade.

 🥶36th Harbin Ice Festival in China 🇨🇳

 Established in 1985, the Harbin Ice Festival is one of the four international ice and snow festivals around the world.
 The others are the Sapporo Snow Festival in Japan, the Quebec Winter Carnival in Canada and the Helmenskollen Ski Festival in Norway.

 Opening on January 5, 2020, the 36th Harbin Ice Festival celebrates the theme of “Pearl on the Crown of Ice & Snow”.
 Most of the exhibitions will be at the Ice and Snow World, the world’s largest ice and snow amusement park with an area of over 600 000 square meters.